 There is limited information regarding the safety of drinking herbal teas while pregnant.
 Please consult with your doctor or midwife to find out which teas are safe to drink during pregnancy!

 This article has been translated from German by Karen Stankiewicz.
-You can read the original article here: Tee in der Schwangerschaft: Diese Sorten tun dir gutaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original article here: Tee in der Schwangerschaft: Diese Sorten tun dir gutunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?